-How to shop wisely on Prime Day
+How to shop wisely on Black Friday

-I also know that while I look for batteries, I'll see a gazillion other things designed to catch my eye, so I think about buying all of them.
+I also know that while I look for cables, I'll see a gazillion other things designed to catch my eye, so I think about buying all of them.
 I'll probably resist that temptation for the most part, and I'm here to help you.

 The first thing to remember is that Amazon and other online retailers track your internet habits almost as much as Google does.
 It especially knows everything you do while visiting Amazon.com; the company knows what you buy, what you "save for later," what you look at and don't buy, and how long you spend looking at every item you click on.